brimdata/zed/docs/tutorials/zq-primer.md

 is a popular command-line tool for taking a sequence of JSON values as input, doing interesting things on that input, and emitting results, of course, as JSON.

-`jq` is awesome and powerful, but it's syntax and computational model can sometimes be daunting and difficult.
+`jq` is awesome and powerful, but its syntax and computational model can sometimes be daunting and difficult.
 We tried to make `zq` really easy and intuitive, and it is usually faster, sometimes [much faster](../zq/README.md#7-performance), than `jq`.